The Season of Lent

 Lent Living Prayer Periodical

 The Daily Prayer Project is a publication ministry of Grace Mosaic that supplies a holistic resource for spiritual formation to thousands across North America and the globe.
-You can access the Lent Living Prayer Periodical outside the sanctuary on Sunday mornings, or here.
+You can access the Lent Living Prayer Periodical on our Members Homepage here.

 GMO Formation Materials